 We’ve got something for everyone.
 Everybody’s welcome to our event.
 Actually no they shouldn’t be.
 Your event or more specifically your event programme (what they are going to do, see, learn and take part in) really shouldn’t be for everyone.
 If you run a business you will know who buys your products or services: your customer profile.
 Events are no different.
-Event planners must have a very clear idea in their head as to exactly who they believe will come to their event.
+Event planners must have a very clear idea in their head as to exactly who they believe will come to their event: their customer/ audience profile.
 Importantly who can they influence to make the required change i.e. to come round to their way of thinking?
-These are your potential customers: the people who will pay the bills.
+These are your potential customers: the people who will pay the bills: your event audience profile.

 Why does it matter?
 Well without a clear idea of who your audience are; your event programme and certainly your event promotion will miss the mark.